Blessed Sacrament Church (New Rochelle, New York)

-The Church of the Blessed Sacrament is a Roman Catholic parish located in New Rochelle, New York.
-Blessed Sacrament was founded in 1874 and its present-day church building was constructed in 1897.
+The Church of the Blessed Sacrament is a Catholic parish in New Rochelle, New York.
+It was founded in 1874 and its present-day church building was constructed in 1897.
 Its predecessor, St. Matthew's Church, was founded in 1848.
 Blessed Sacrament Church is listed as a New Rochelle Historic Site.

 As of 1998, the church served 2,000 families.
 It educated students in the Blessed Sacrament School until a 1985 merger with St. Gabriel's High School to form Blessed Sacrament-St. Gabriel High School, which closed in 2013.
 Blessed Sacrament Church also serves four local nursing homes and maintains Holy Sepulchre Cemetery.

 History

 The first Catholic to settle in the hamlet of New Rochelle was Bernard Rooney in 1826.
-The first Catholic mass in the New Rochelle-area was celebrated in 1836 by Rev. Eugene Cummiskey at the house of George Govers on Huguenot Street near Memorial Highway.
-With greater numbers of Catholics settling, Irish priest Fr.
+The first Catholic mass in the New Rochelle area was celebrated in 1836 by Rev. Eugene Cummiskey at the house of George Govers on Huguenot Street near Memorial Highway.
+With more Catholics settling, Irish priest Fr.
 Matthew Higgins from St. Raymond's Church in the Bronx petitioned Archbishop Hughes to establish a church in New Rochelle in 1845.
 Archbishop Hughes agreed and purchased land on Drake Avenue, in the middle of the largest settlement of Irish immigrants in New Rochelle.
 In 1848, the church was constructed and named St. Matthew's Church in honor of Fr.
 Higgins.
 Fr.
 Edward O'Reilly was assigned in 1849 as the parish's first pastor.
 Four years later, Fr.
 Thomas McLoughlin succeeded Fr.
-O'Reilly as pastor and opened St. Matthew's Academy, the first Catholic school in New Rochelle, which was staffed by the Sisters of Charity, though it remained open for only one year.
+O'Reilly as pastor and opened St. Matthew's Academy, the first Catholic school in New Rochelle, which was staffed by the Sisters of Charity.
+However, it remained open for only one year.
 To accommodate more parishioners, the church was expanded in 1851.
-Blessed Sacrament began in 1853 a mission to Tuckahoe, which eventually became the Immaculate Conception Church.
+Blessed Sacrament began in 1853 with a mission to Tuckahoe, which eventually became the Immaculate Conception Church.

-Recognizing the growing population of German Catholics in the Dutch Hill section of New Rochelle, a smaller, wooden church dedicated as the Church of the Blessed Sacrament was also built on Centre Avenue in 1874.
+A smaller, wooden church dedicated as the Church of the Blessed Sacrament was also built on Centre Avenue in 1874 in response to growing population of German Catholics in the Dutch Hill section of New Rochelle.
 Another school was constructed five years later with bricks salvaged by parishioners from the dismantled St. Matthew's Church, which later closed for financial reasons.
 Fr.
 McLoughlin opened Holy Sepulchre Cemetery on Highland Avenue in 1886.

 In 1890, lightning struck and set fire to the Blessed Sacrament church.
 The building was destroyed, with only the bell and cellar surviving.
 St. Matthew's School was used for church functions in the interim.
 The parish began construction on the present-day stone, Gothic Revival church, which was completed and dedicated in 1897.
 This building was made larger to account for a growing number of Italian immigrants now living in the West End of New Rochelle.
 The interior of the new church was decorated with 53 oil paintings by reputed artist Francesco Baraldi, while the depiction of the Blessed Sacrament above the altar was painting by G. Caponi.